-- Do you want to add decorative elements so your board will fit in with your decor (maybe decorative tape or stickers)?
+- Do you want to add decorative elements so your board would fit in with your decor (maybe decorative tape or stickers)?

-- Is there a certain kind of incense or candle you’d like to burn while you create your board?
+- Is there a certain kind of incense or candle you’d like to burn while you’re creating your board?

 Step 2: Buy your supplies